AndrewW-NFC/NFC-tools/README.md

 ### Windows PowerShell

+1. Start the computer.
-1. Open **PowerShell**.
+2. Open **PowerShell**.
-2. Go to the NFC Tools folder.
+3. Go to the NFC Tools project folder.
-3. Activate the virtual environment.
+4. Activate the virtual environment.
-4. Start NFC Tools.
+5. Start NFC Tools.

-If the NFC Tools folder is on your Desktop and is named `nfc-tools`, run:
+If you cloned with the Git command above, the folder is probably named `nfc-tools`:

 ```powershell
 cd $HOME\Desktop\nfc-tools